-- We will unveil two large banners this coming Sunday that we will hang in the auditorium.
+- We unveiled two large banners that we hung in the auditorium.

-- We will hang small posters of the vision in various places in the building and keep them there for the rest of the year.
+- We hung small posters of the vision in various places in the building and kept them there for the rest of the year.

-- We will post the visuals on our web site.
+- We posted the visuals on our web site.

-- We will incorporate the visuals into our bulletin on a regular basis.
+- We incorporated the visuals into our bulletin on a regular basis.